mehulagg/gitlab/doc/ci/yaml/README.md

   that have the keyword `needs:` or are referred to by one.

 ##### Changing the `needs:` job limit **(FREE SELF)**

-WARNING:
-It is not currently possible to `needs:` a single job when using `parallel:`.
-Instead, all the jobs will match, and their `artifacts:` will clobber eachother.
-Make sure that your artifacts have unique paths if your intention is to keep all of them, for instance by using the variables from the `parallel:matrix:`.

 The maximum number of jobs that can be defined in `needs:` defaults to 50.